Virtual-Finland-Development/tmt-productizer/README.md

 ### Locally testing the authentication with the Authentication GW

 In local development the [Authentication GW](https://github.com/Virtual-Finland-Development/authentication-gw) checks are disabled by default.
-To enable them, you need to set the `ASPNETCORE_ENVIRONMENT` environment variable to `Staging` or `Production` when running the app.
+To enable them, you need to set the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` or `Staging` when running the app.
 For example:

 ```
-export ASPNETCORE_ENVIRONMENT=Staging
+export ASPNETCORE_ENVIRONMENT=Development
 dotnet run --project ./src/TMTProductizer/TMTProductizer.csproj
 ```

 The auth headers `Authorization` and `X-Authorization-Provider` are required in every enviroment stage.
-For stages `Development` and `Mock` the values for these headers are not important, as long as they are present.
+For stages `Local` and `Mock` the values for these headers are not important, as long as they are present.

 ### Generating models from Open API spec